 In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments, which is effective for fiscal years beginning after December 15, 2022 and requires an organization to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
-Financial institutions will now use forward-looking information to better inform their credit loss estimates.
+ACEF will now use forward-looking information to better inform their credit loss estimates.
+The adoption of this standard did not have a significant impact on its financial statements.